A Modified Platform Trial of Multiple CAMPs for the Management of Diabetic Foot Ulcers and Venous Leg Ulcers

 Inclusion Criteria

 #1: Diabetic Foot Ulcers 1.
-At least 18 years of age or older.
-2. Diagnosis of type 1 or 2 Diabetes mellitus.
-3. At enrollment, target ulcer with a minimum surface area of 1.0 cm2 and a maximum surface area of 25.0 cm2 measured post debridement with the Moleculight® Imaging Device.
+Subjects must be at least 21 years of age or older.
+2. Subjects must have a diagnosis of type 1 or 2 Diabetes mellitus.
+3. At Screening Visit 1 and at Randomization, target ulcer with a minimum surface area of 1.0 cm2 and a maximum surface area of 20.0 cm2 measured post debridement.
 4. The target ulcer must have been present for a minimum of 4 weeks and a maximum of 52 weeks of standard of care, prior to the initial screening visit.
 5. The target ulcer must be located on the foot with at least 50% of the ulcer below the malleolus.
-6. The target ulcer must be full thickness without exposed bone.
+6. The target ulcer must be Wagner 1 or 2 grade, extending at least through the dermis or subcutaneous tissue and may involve the muscle provided it is below the malleolus.
 7. The affected limb must have adequate perfusion confirmed by vascular assessment.
 Any of the following methods performed within 3 months of the first screening visit are acceptable: 1.
 ABI between 0.7 and 1.3; 2.
-TBI 0.6; 3.
-TCOM 40 mmHg; 4.
+TBI greater or equal to 0.6; 3.
+TCOM greater or equal to 40 mmHg; 4.
 PVR: biphasic.
-8. If the potential subject has two or more ulcers, they must be separated by at least 2 cm.
-The largest ulcer satisfying the inclusion and
+8. If the potential subject has two or more ulcers, they must be separated by at least 2 cm post debridement.
+The largest ulcer satisfying the inclusion and exclusion criteria will be designated as the target ulcer.
+9. Target ulcers located on the plantar aspect of the foot must be offloaded for at least 14 days prior to enrollment.
+10. The potential subject must consent to using the prescribed offloading method for the duration of the study.
+11. The potential subject must agree to attend the weekly study visits required by the protocol.
+12. The potential subject must be willing and able to participate in the informed consent process.

 Exclusion Criteria